mtp1032/AutoEquip/README.md

 Suppose a character has two armor sets, one for questing called "DPS", and another for accumulating rest XP (or other resting benefits) called "RESTXP".
 With AutoEquip configured, when the character enters a rest area (e.g., GoldShire), the addon automatically equips the RESTXP set.
 When the player leaves the inn, the DPS set is automatically [re]equipped.
 ### CONFIGURATION
 When configuring AutoEquip for the first time:
 1. Before beginning, make sure your character is equipped with the set s/he will be using when not in a rest area.
+For example, before clicking the AutoEquip minimap icon (the XP button), switch to your DPS set.
 2. Click the AutoEquip minimap icon, [X], to display the AutoEquip Options Menu.
 3. Click the icon of the armor set to be equipped when entering a rest area (e.g., your restXP set)

 >NOTE: Heirloom sets will often be your most potent DPS or Healing set (especially at lower levels).
-Therefore, in some situations your "resting" set and your saved-set will be identical.
+Therefore, in some situations your "resting" set and your playing set will be identical.

 ### KNOWN BUGS
 None yet.
-Of these I am blissfully ignorant.
+Of these I am, at the moment, blissfully ignorant.

 ### SUPPORTED EXPANSIONS
 All expansions from Wrath and beyond are supported.
 Expansions previous to Wrath did not have Heirlooms.